 One of the top attractions in Capri is the Blue Grotto, but unless you are coming in the off-season, be prepared for 2/3 hours wait at the entrance to see the cave where light reflection causes a gorgeous blue all around.
 We had limited time on our hands and ended up doing a boat ride around the island.
 Loved it!
 A bus ride got us to Anacapri – the more subdued sibling of Capri on the island.
 We strolled around the town, bought some linen clothes, ate gelato and chilled.

 Here are some tours to take a day trip to Capri:

 The next morning was a quick visit to Ravello, a bohemian town that sits high in the hills above Amalfi.
 Do visit the Villa Cimbrone here – this 12th-century villa has delightful gardens with stunning views of the ocean.
 The evening strolling around the town of Amalfi capped the easy time spent on this delightful coast.

 The next 2 days were spent taking in the top sights in the city.
 One full day is needed to see the Colosseum, Forum and Palatine Hill properly.
 Don’t skimp on time here.
-This is one ancient site which would not leave you underwhelmed: 50,000 seat arena, 80 entrance arches, this is a monument to raw power.
+We enjoyed this trio and the Capitoline Museums.

-It was difficult to get my 4-year-old interested in all the art and architecture in Florence, or in the exhibits at the Capitol museum in Rome.
+It was difficult to get my 4-year-old interested in all the art and architecture in Florence, or in the exhibits at the Capitoline Museums in Rome.
 But ancient Roman sites are a different story!
 She really enjoyed the open ruins of Colosseum and Forum.

-We spent the next day walking around the prominent piazzas of the city, visiting the Pantheon – a 2000-year-old temple – and further to Spanish Steps – a fun place to go to in the evening for people watching.
+We spent a day walking around the prominent piazzas of the city, visiting the Pantheon – a 2000-year-old temple – and further to Spanish Steps – a fun place to go to in the evening for people watching.